 Yeah.

-You should demand that it be taken off the internet.
+You should demand that it be taken off the Internet.

-It's a, I don't know if the communists put it there to destroy us, but it is uh filled.
+It's a, I don't know if the communists put it there to destroy us, but it is filled.

-And not only am I telling you that, and you think, oh, he's a crazy right winger saying that shit.
+And not only am I telling you that, and you think, oh, he's a crazy right-winger saying that shit.

 How about this?

-And did I mention the post?
+And did I mention the Post?

 Those are all listed as banned from being used as sources.